lauriemerrell/msia423-merrell-copacases/README.md

 To connect to an RDS Instance (for which you have write access), set the local variables MYSQL_USER, MYSQL_PASSWORD, MYSQL_HOST, MYSQL_PORT, and DATABASE_NAME to correspond with valid values for an existing RDS database.
 To connect to Laurie's default database (specified by default in config.py), you need to be on the Northwestern GlobalProtect VPN.

-## Running data acquisition and database creation in Docker
+## Running data acquisition in Docker
+Note that this does not include the database creation code.
 ### 1. Acquire the data

 #### 1. Create environment configuration file